IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

     deviceClient.connect();

     deviceClient.on("connect", function () {
-       //publishing event using the default quality of service deviceClient.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}');
+       //publish an event at the default quality of service deviceClient.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}');

-       //publishing event using the user-defined quality of service var myQosLevel=2
+       //publish an event at the user-defined quality of service var myQosLevel=2
        deviceClient.publish("status","json",'{"d" : { "cpu" : 60, "mem" : 50 }}', myQosLevel);
   });